RossMcMillan92/ITCSS-Sass-Structure/README.md

   }
 }
 ```
 The rule above will affect *all links in the header*.
 Can you guarantee they should all be red?
-If not, you will now have to write more code to change the other links back possibly causing higher specificity.
+If not, you will now have to write more code to change the other links back possibly causing unnecessary waste and probably even more high specificity rules.

 ## Using widgets
 At STV we make good use of reusable 'widgets' which allow us to drop in some functionality with minimal effort.
 To extend this drop-in functionality, we can use certain methods to make use of a 'standard style', which can be quickly updated and extended in our individual site's Sass codebase.